-PhD Student in Psychology @ Georgia Tech
+PhD Student in Cognition and Brain Sciences @ Georgia Tech

 My interest in neuroscience grew out of a deep fascination with philosophy.
 Early on, I was drawn to questions about the mind, consciousness, and logic, which eventually led me from studying classical thinkers to exploring the neural basis of thought and language (Philosophical Perspectives).